jstewmc/api/README.md

 - `CURLOPT_RETURNTRANSFER` is `true` (do return the output as a string)
 - `CURLOPT_HTTPHEADER` is `['Accept: application/json', 'Content-type: application/json']` (do send/receive JSON)

 Keep in mind, when you use the `setOptions()` method, the default options will be over-written, not merged.
-It's important not to over-write the `CURLOPT_RETURNTRANSFER` option.
-Otherwise, the library will not work!

-Also, because a request's options are set last, you can use a request's options to over-write anything about the request.
+Because a request's options are set last, you can use a request's options to over-write anything about the request.
 For example, if you wanted to change a `POST` request to a `GET` request (for some reason), you could use the following code:

 ```php
 use Jstewmc\Api;